-Methodology
+2. Methodology

-Consider K different categories.
-They are mutually exclusive - only one category can exist at a particular location.
-They are exhaustive - one of the categories must exist at all locations.
-The categorical variable is expressed as a series of K indicator variables:
+21 Consider K different categories.
+They are mutually exclusive-only one category can exist at a 23 particular location.
+They are exhaustive-one of the categories must exist at all locations.
+The catego-25 rical variable is expressed as a series of K indicator

+27

-$$i(\mathbf{u};k) = \begin{cases} 1, & \text{if category } k \text{ prevails at location } \mathbf{u} \\ 0, & \text{otherwise} \end{cases}, \quad k = 1, ..., K$$ (1)
+$$i(\mathbf{u}; k) = \begin{cases} 1 & \text{if category } k \text{ prevails at location } \mathbf{u} \\ 0 & \text{otherwise} \end{cases}, k = 1, \dots, K.$$

+29

-An indicator variable is often interpreted as the probability for a category to prevail at a particular location: the probability is 1 if it does prevail and 0 if it does not.
-Hard local measurements are coded into 1s and 0s.
-Imprecise or soft measurements may be coded into continuous probabilities between 0 and 1.
-Classical (geo)statistical inference is undertaken using indicator data including declustering for representative proportions and variography to understand the spatial continuity of each of the K indicator variables.
+31 An indicator variable is often interpreted as the probability for a category to prevail at a particular 33 location: the probability is 1 if it does prevail and 0 if it does not.
+Hard local measurements are coded 35 into 1s and 0s.
+Imprecise or soft measurements may be coded into continuous probabilities between 0 37 and 1.
+Classical (geo) statistical inference is undertaken using indicator data including declustering for 39 representative proportions and variography to understand the spatial continuity of each of the K 41 indicator variables.

 The local hard and soft indicator data are used to estimate the distribution of uncertainty at an unsampled location.
 Commonly, kriging is used for this estimation hence the name indicator kriging (IK).
-The K estimates $i^(\mathbf{u};k)$, k=1,...,K vary continuously between 0 and 1; they depart from the global proportions in presence of relevant local data.
+The K estimates $i^(\mathbf{u};k)$ , $k=1,\ldots,K$ vary continuously between 0 and 1; they depart from the global proportions in presence of relevant local data.
 Regardless of how the indicators are interpolated, they do not always satisfy the order relation requirement for a closed set of probabilities, that is, they should be non-negative and sum to 1.0.

 Standard practice is to reset negative estimates to zero and then standardize the K estimates to sum to one by dividing through by the sum.
 Order relation deviations always exist.
 They are more severe when the K estimates are inconsistent with each other.